MicrosoftDocs/win32/desktop-src/Msi/monitoring-an-installation-using-msisetexternaluirecord.md

 ---
-Description: Package authors can monitor internal Windows Installer messages through the creation of an executable application that contains both a record-based callback handler to receive the messages and functionality to initiate an installation. ms.assetid: 5d9e51dd-7918-491f-aea9-01a6e0317c57
+description: Package authors can monitor internal Windows Installer messages through the creation of an executable application that contains both a record-based callback handler to receive the messages and functionality to initiate an installation. ms.assetid: 5d9e51dd-7918-491f-aea9-01a6e0317c57
 title: Monitoring an Installation Using MsiSetExternalUIRecord ms.topic: article